jjmhtp/aac_review_tool/data/cookbook/Which-namespace-should-I-use-for-the-CIDOC-CRM-as-LOD.md

 ### Discussion:

-We talked about Erlagen OWL vs CIDOC-CRM RDFS.
+We talked about Erlangen OWL vs CIDOC-CRM RDFS.
 Rob and David both prefer using the CIDOC namespace and using OWL, with inverse properties.
-This means that we either have to convince Erlagen and CIDOC them to finish merging (which they've been talking about for a while) or write our own merge triples.
+This means that we either have to convince Erlangen and CIDOC them to finish merging (which they've been talking about for a while) or write our own merge triples.

 *(From Vladimir)*